camunda/camunda-docs/docs/components/connectors/out-of-the-box-connectors/kafka.md

 **Activation condition** is an optional FEEL expression field that allows for the fine-tuning of the Connector activation.
 This condition filters if the process step triggers when a Kafka message is consumed.

-For example, `=(value.itemId = "a4f6j2")` will only trigger the start event or continue the catch event if the Kafka message has a matching itemId in the incoming message payload.
+For example, `=(value.itemId = "a4f6j2")` only triggers the start event or continues the catch event if the Kafka message has a matching itemId in the incoming message payload.
 Leave this field empty to trigger your process every time.

 :::warning
-By default, **Kafka Consumer Connector** does not commit the offset if the message cannot be processed.
+By default, this Connector does not commit the offset if the message cannot be processed.
 This includes cases where the activation condition is not met.
 This means that if there is a message in the topic that cannot be processed due to an activation condition mismatch, the Kafka subscription will be stopped.

-Follow the instruction below to configure this behavior.
+Follow the steps below to configure this behavior.
 :::

 To ignore messages that do not meet the activation condition and commit the offset, check the **Consume unmatched events** checkbox.